GSPRE Symposium 2026

 Engineering for Extremes: Designing a Mass Spectrometer System for NASA's Uranus Orbiter and Probe flagship mission

-Finally, we discuss selected precision engineering challenges, including ion optics design, gas flow control, and ultra-low-
+Finally, we discuss selected precision engineering challenges, including ion optics design, gas flow control, and ultra-low-leakage valve systems, illustrating how large-scale engineering solutions emerge from tightly coupled science and system constraints.

 Precision Engineering Across Scales: Medium Scale